 Key plants are those specific plant species or cultivars that may be infested with key insect or mite pests' problems every year.
 This can vary from location to location and from year to year.
 Often, certain cultivars may be more susceptible than others.
-Here is a list that I gathered from references listed at the end of this article plus personal observations.
+Here is a list that I gathered from references listed at the end of this article plus personal observations when visiting commercial greenhouses.
 It is helpful to develop your own list based upon your own experience and observations.
+The target audience of this factsheet is commercial greenhouse and herbaceous perennial growers.